yekrangiariana/un-aligned-hugo/content/posts/2025-10-12-genocide-pr-triumph.md

 - 518 schools damaged or destroyed <span style="background: #fff200ff; padding: 2px 4px;">(90% of all schools)</span>
 - <span style="background: #fff200ff; padding: 2px 4px;">Famine declared</span>in parts of Gaza after Israel blocked the entry of aid including food, baby formula and medicine

 Judged by its own stated objectives, Israel’s campaign has failed catastrophically.
-Hamas has repeatedly expressed willingness to release all remaining hostages in exchange for a permanent end to the massacre, a condition Israel has consistently rejected.
+Hamas has repeatedly expressed willingness to release civilian hostages in exchange for a permanent end to the massacre, a condition Israel has consistently rejected.

 Of the more than 240 captives taken on October 7, the vast majority were freed through diplomacy and negotiations, not military operations.
 During the six-day pause in the killing in November 2023, 105 hostages were released by Hamas in exchange for Palestinian hostages.